jenkinsci/ecutest-plugin/README.md

 ```
 </details>

+### Warnings NG Plugin

+The [Warnings NG Plugin](https://plugins.jenkins.io/warnings-ng/) is used to record and manage issues within your Jenkins Pipelines.
+Supported versions of this plugin start at **11.0.0**.
+It is recommended to use these versions to ensure compatibility and stability.

 ## Debugging

 To change the job console log level to debug, the system property `ecutest.debugLog` should be set to `true`.
 This could be done either at startup